bluecube/robomower2/path-planning.markdown

 Robot state is represented by its position, orientation, velocity, acceleration and track curvature.

+## Probabilistic Roadmap

+As a path planner we use Probabilistic Roadmap.
+This planner was selected, because it is capable of capturing all of the dynamics requirements (at the cost of large number of large number of nodes in the roadmap.

+This part is currently work in progress.

+- We are using Halton sequences to generate the random waypoints.
+- We limit the waypoints to have zero acceleration and curvature to reduce the dimensionality.

 ## Local Planner

 Local planner's job is to find a reasonable connections between two pairs of states